 Our rapid-response admission process means that when you complete your Dominican application materials, you will receive an admission decision within two weeks.
-We begin making admission decisions on a rolling basis beginning October 15.
+We make admission decisions on a rolling basis beginning October 15.
 Apply by our priority application date of November 15 to receive priority consideration for merit scholarships.

 Minimum entrance requirements for students in good standing from regionally accredited two-year or four-year colleges include: